Taritsyn/LibSassHost/src/LibSassHost.Native.win-x64/readme.txt

    DESCRIPTION
    ===========
-   This package complements the LibSassHost package and contains the native implementation of LibSass version 3.6.2 for Windows (x64).
+   This package complements the LibSassHost package and contains the native implementation of LibSass version 3.6.3 for Windows (x64).

    =============
    RELEASE NOTES
    =============
-   Improved a fix for error #31 “Unhandled exceptions”.
+   Added support of the LibSass version 3.6.3.

    ============
    PROJECT SITE